 But that wasn't her problem.
 No, her problems were myriad and impossible enough to make her want to crawl into bed and drag the covers over her head, despite how useless that would be.
 Where the hell was she going to go now?

-Sarah had initially been prepared to continuing working for Carmichael Industries, because it was a living, at least until she got her feet under her and figured out where she was going to go next.
+Sarah had initially been prepared to continue working for Carmichael Industries, because it was a living, at least until she got her feet under her and figured out where she was going to go next.
 But she, Chuck, Casey, and Morgan had been in the process of dissolving Carmichael Industries and reconstituting it into something else when everything had happened with Quinn, and given how uncertain Sarah felt about everything right now, she wasn't prepared to build a new business from the ground up.
 Casey was leaving, his skill set no longer needed in the brave new world, whatever it was supposed to be.
 The Buy More—a big-box electronics store where Chuck and Morgan worked their cover jobs—and Castle, secretly located underneath it, had been sold to new owners.
 Sarah wasn't clear on how Carmichael Industries had come to own either property in the first place, but it seemed that the sale of both was apparently where she and Chuck had gotten the money to buy their dream house.

 And Sarah was definitely not ready to move into a "dream house" when she couldn't even remember the dream it was supposed to represent.